Charlotte's Web (cannabis): Etymology

 Charlotte's Web is named after an American girl, Charlotte Figi, who developed Dravet syndrome (also known as severe myoclonic epilepsy of infancy or SMEI) as a baby.
 By age three, Figi was severely disabled and having 300 grand mal seizures a week despite treatment.
 Her parents learned about another child with Dravet Syndrome, who had been using a different type of medical marijuana since June 2011, and decided to try marijuana.
 Her parents and physicians said that she improved immediately.
 She followed a regular regimen that used a solution of the high-CBD marijuana extract in olive oil.
 She was given the oil under her tongue or in her food.
 Her parents said in 2013 that her epilepsy had improved so that she had only about four seizures per month, and she was able to engage in normal childhood activities.

 The type now named after Figi was not the first type her parents tried.
 As their original supply, a type called R4 that is also high in CBD and low in THC, was running out, they contacted the Stanley brothers.
 From the Stanleys' stock, they chose the high-CBD variety that has since been renamed to Charlotte's Web.

 Charlotte's story has been featured on two CNN documentaries, The Doctors TV show, 60 Minutes Australia, and Dateline NBC, among many other sources.
 An article in the National Journal detailing the role of several children as "uniquely powerful advocates for medicinal pot across the country" described Charlotte as the "first poster child for the issue...."
 Her story has led to her being described as "the girl who is changing medical marijuana laws across America," as well as the "most famous example of medicinal hemp use".
-On November 13, 2019, Charlottte was the first child featured on the cover of High Times magazine in her "Namesake" role as a "High Times Female 50" award nominee.
+On November 13, 2019, Charlotte was the first child featured on the cover of High Times magazine in her "Namesake" role as a "High Times Female 50" award nominee.
 Charlotte Figi died on April 7, 2020.